Manas-kashyap/Manas-kashyap.github.io/_posts/2020-05-31-Ansible-and-roles.md

 ### Playbooks

 Ansible playbooks are like instruction manuals for tasks.
 They are simple files written in YAML, which stands for YAML Ain’t Markup Language, a human-readable data serialization language.
-Playbooks are really at the heart of what makes Ansible so popular is because they describe the tasks to be done quickly and without the need for the user to know or remember any particular syntax.
+Playbooks are really at t---he heart of what makes Ansible so popular is because they describe the tasks to be done quickly and without the need for the user to know or remember any particular syntax.

 Each playbook is composed of one or multiple plays, and the goal of a play is to map a group of hosts to well-defined roles, represented by tasks.